Two Factor Authentication

 - Move the Current Duo for Email Protection Status slider to ON and select Save.

-Please note: If your device is not updated to Windows 10 (PC) or Office 2016 (Mac) by August 1, you will be unable to access your BGSU email through the Outlook desktop app.
+Please note: If your device is not updated to Windows 10 (PC) or Office 2016 (Mac), you will be unable to access your BGSU email through the Outlook desktop app.
 To schedule an appointment to have your device(s) upgraded, please contact Information Technology Services (ITS).